CHIPAsia/chip-for-givewp/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-CHIP - Cash, Card and Coin Handling Integrated Platform.
+CHIP - Better Payment & Business Solutions.
 Securely accept payment with CHIP for GiveWP.

 == Description ==

 This is an official CHIP plugin for GiveWP.

-CHIP is an abbreviation of Cash, Card and Coin Handling Integrated Platform.
-CHIP allows you to securely sell your products and get paid.
+CHIP is a payment and business solutions platform that allow you to securely sell your products and get paid via multiple local and international payment methods.

-This plugin will enable your WooCommerce site to be integrated with CHIP as per documented in [API Documentation](https://developer.chip-in.asia/api#online_purchases_custom_payment_flow_direct_post).
+This plugin will enable your GiveWP site to be integrated with CHIP as per documented in [API Documentation](https://developer.chip-in.asia/api#online_purchases_custom_payment_flow_direct_post).

 == Screenshots ==
 * Fill up the form with Brand ID and Secret Key.
 Tick Enable API and Save changes to activate.